tibco-bnl/workshop-tibco-platform/docs/customers/afklm/cp/aks-tp-cp-v1-12.md

 2) Update values of userDetails/email  and subscriptionDetails/hostprefix
 3) Provision
 4) A welcome mail is now sent to the email server with activation link
-5) Sign out of the CP UI
+5) Sign out of the Control Plane UI
 5) Open the activation link and add the user details and password.
-6) Log into the CP with just created subscription details
+6) Log into the Control Plane with just created subscription details
 7) Goto 'User Management/Users', select the user and assign all permissions to this subscribtion admin user

 ## 16. Dataplane creation